markusmobius/go-domdistiller/README.md

 # Go-DomDistiller Stable

 > This is the stable branch for Go-DomDistiller.
-Check the master branch for development version.
+Check the main branch for development version.

 Go-DomDistiller is a Go package that finds the main readable content and the metadata from a HTML page.
 It works by removing clutter like buttons, ads, background images, scripts, etc.